World Class Trophy Walleye Fishing Trips Columbia River

 Columbia River Walleye Trips

-The Columbia River produces big walleye . . . very big walleye.
-There's no
+walleye . . . very big walleye.
+There's no secret about that anymore.
+Sizes

-secret about that anymore.
-Sizes range into the high teens and anglers come
+range into the high teens and anglers come to the Magnificent River from all

-to the Magnificent River from all over North America to tangle with a
+over North America to tangle with a genuine wallhanger, and just maybe, get

-genuine wallhanger, and just maybe, get their name in "The Record Book".
+their name in "The Record Book".

 Oregon Trophy Walleye

-Big walleye spend the warmer half of the year prowling the flats close to
+half of the year prowling the flats close to the bottom or lying in ambush

-the bottom or lying in ambush near rocky structure . . . in both cases at 20
+near rocky structure . . . in both cases at 20 to 30 feet for fish over 4

-to 30 feet for fish over 4 pounds.
-They use their eyes to locate prey and
+pounds.
+They use their eyes to locate prey and their speed to overcome it.

-their speed to overcome it.
-Target prey are shad and squawfish smolts,
+Target prey are shad and squawfish smolts, sculpins and the occasional

-sculpins and the occasional salmon, steelhead or trout smolts.
-Walleye are
+salmon, steelhead or trout smolts.
+Walleye are NOT timid feeders.
+On the

-NOT timid feeders.
-On the contrary, they are ferocious predators.
-When they
+contrary, they are ferocious predators.
+When they see one of these

-see one of these fast-moving forage fish within their range, they strike
+fast-moving forage fish within their range, they strike with an

-with an aggressiveness that rivals ANY game fish!
+aggressiveness that rivals ANY game fish!

 Best Time to Fish Walleye

-Summer is a good time to catch nice size
+Summer is a good time to catch

-river walleye and the weather is
+nice size river walleye and the weather is typically warm and dry.
+If you

-typically warm and dry.
-If you are looking for trophy walleye spring has
+are looking for trophy walleye spring has proven to be a

-proven to be a good time in most areas of the Columbia River.
-Below
+good time in most areas of the Columbia River.
+Below Bonneville Dam the end

-Bonneville Dam the end of August through mid October is a good time.
-Mothers
+of August through mid October is a good time.
+Mothers Day has provided good

-Day has provided good action at times.
-January is also a good time to catch
+action at times.
+January is also a good time to catch walleye and numerous

-weather can be challenging at times with cold wind and rain.
+challenging at times with cold wind and rain.

 Areas we Fish Walleye

-Walleyes are caught in the
+caught in the

-Columbia River from the Washington Canadian
+Columbia River from the Washington Canadian boarder to

 Astoria Oregon.
-The number of fish being caught is limited in some areas, but
+The number of fish being caught is limited in some areas,

-our guides only target the most productive areas where the fish are
+but our guides only target the most productive areas where the fish are

 plentiful and large.

-Numerous locations exist where we begin our
+Numerous locations exist where we

-walleye trips along this stretch
+guided walleye trips along this stretch of the mighty

-John Day Dam at Rufus
+John Day Dam at Rufus and mouth of Deschutes, below

-and mouth of Deschutes, below Bonneville Dam, at The Fishery, near Fairview at Chinook Landing, near
+Bonneville Dam, at The Fishery, near Fairview at Chinook Landing,

-Portland airport and also
+Portland airport and also several locations in Portland on

-River and Willamette River.
+both the Columbia River and Willamette River.

-If you have more questions or would like to reserve your walleye trip now
+If you have more questions or would

-please call Oregon Walleye Fishing Guide at 970-871-4803 or contact one of our professional walleye
+Guide at 541-969-2537 or contact one of our professional walleye

 guides listed below: